 Local Government GHG Emissions

 In 2010, the City completed a GHG inventory for City operations.
 An inventory was also completed for 2000.
-The results of both inventories as well as an overview presentation can be found here.
+The results of both inventories as well as an overview presentation can be found in the Sustainability Action Plan.

 We make a million choices, every day, and they all add up to this big picture.
 So challenge yourself, and take one step at a time to reducing your carbon footprint!
 Here are some resources to help you understand your carbon footprint:

-- For small businesses, here's a link to the Small Business Carbon Footprint Calculator from the CoolClimate Network.
+- For small businesses, use the Small Business Carbon Footprint Calculator from the CoolClimate Network.
 The U.S. Small Business Administration provides more detailed calculators for specific business needs that may also be of use.

 Keep Oregon Cool, the website of the Oregon Global Warming Commission, provides excellent information about climate change impacts, State emission reduction goals, and actions we can all take to reduce our contribution to climate change.